 The Subaru WRX is the go-to choice for winter sporty cars, but don’t sleep on the VW Golf GTI.
 No, it doesn’t have the WRX’s standard AWD system, and you’re going to have to evaluate whether or not you’re willing to give that up.
 What you do get, though, is a more sophisticated, upscale interior that you’re going to enjoy in the colder months.

 The Golf GTI’s plaid cloth seats make us smile every time we open the door, and that’s before you get into the leather seat treatment in the Autobahn edition.
 VW also does a nice job of offering a whole range of accessories like snowboard carriers and roof bars at a reasonable price.
-It’s also one of the few cars left that comes with a six-speed manual transmission.
+It’s also a very well-tuned chassis and has great braking performance, which make for a competent, communicative experience in snowy conditions.

 The only issue with the Autobahn is the tire selection, which forces you into a summer tire, and that is wildly inappropriate for the winter.
 Either stick with the S or SE trim or plan on buying a set of winter wheels and tires.
 Honestly, we recommend winter tires regardless of the trim (or vehicle) you choose.